alex-latham/git_practice/README.md

 # This is a README file!
 Read me first.

-In markdown files, you can make a code block with triple backticks.
+In markdown files, you can make a code block by surrounding your text with triple backticks.
 For example:

 ```
 This is a multiline